 Canada lynx are listed as threatened under the Endangered Species Act (ESA).
 Populations have been splintered by habitat loss and fragmentation largely due in part to road building and logging of old-growth.
 Off-road vehicles and snowmobiles threaten biological connectivity too.
 Excessive trapping was historically a threat to populations, until the species was listed under the ESA.

 In 2014, conservation groups filed a lawsuit against the US Fish & Wildlife Service for the agency’s failure to designate adequate critical habitat to ensure lynx recovery.
 Crucial habitat in Idaho, Montana and portions of the southern Rockies, including New Mexico, were left out of the agencies initial habitat designation.
 The lawsuit charges that the protection of biologically connecting corridors are needed, and absolutely necessary if lynx populations are to expand and eventually recover.

-In 2018, the US Fish & Wildlife Service recommended that Canada lynx be removed from the Endangered Species Act.
+- US Fish & Wildlife Service recommended Canada lynx be removed from Endangered Species Act – January 2018.